 Bulverde is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bulverde’s overall crime rate is lower than average for the country.

 One downside of living in Bulverde is that it can take a long time to commute to work.
 In Bulverde, the average commute to work is 37.83 minutes, which is quite a bit higher than the national average.

 Bulverde is a small city, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Bulverde, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 90.53% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

 As is often the case in a small city, Bulverde doesn't have a public transportation system that people use for their commute.

-The population of Bulverde is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.26% of adults in Bulverde have a bachelor's degree or even advanced degree.
+The citizens of Bulverde are very well educated compared to the average community in the nation: 35.26% of adults in Bulverde have a bachelor's degree or even advanced degree.